sparkle-project/Sparkle/README.markdown

 * Supports bundles, preference panes, plugins, and other non-.app software.
 Can install .pkg files for more complicated products.
 * Handles permissions, quarantine and automatically asks for authentication if needed.
 * Uses RSS-based appcasts for release information.
 Appcasts are a de-facto standard supported by 3rd party update-tracking programs and websites.
-* Sparkle stays hidden until second launch for better first impressions.
+* Stays hidden until second launch for better first impressions.
 * Truly self-updating — the user can choose to automatically download and install all updates in the background.

-## Changes since 1.5b

-* Compatibility with macOS Sierra (and all newer versions).
-* Up-to-date with 10.14 SDK and Xcode 10 (supports macOS 10.7+).
-* Important security fixes and more secure signature algorithm.
-* Cleaned up and modernized code, using ARC and Autolayout.
-* Truly automatic background updates (no UI at all) when user agreed to "Automatically download and install updates in the future."
-* Upgraded and more reliable binary delta and code signing verification.
 * Ability to mark updates as critical.
 * Progress and status notifications for the host app.